 You can be creative with the visuals and save the software screens for an online demo.
 The purpose of a general brand or product explainer video is to get them to enquire or want to learn more.

-Sometimes, we create a simplified UI mockup in designing animated videos if there is a particularly great aspect to the technology.
-Something showstopping or so simple and effective to use.
+Sometimes, we create a simplified UI mockup when designing animated videos if the technology has a particularly great aspect—something showstopping or simple and effective to use.
+So we’d redesign it a little to remove any unnecessary details and just show the ease of use.

-Monday.com put animated screenshots to good use, as they’ve invested heavily in a fantastic UI, but this often isn’t the case.
+Monday.com put animated screenshots to good use, as they’ve invested heavily in a fantastic UI, but this often isn’t the case as the simpler the front end, the more complex the backend is.

-In that case, we often redraw the software, simplify the screen where needed, and then animate a short sequence, showing it in a shortened and easy to understand way.
+In that case, for a short segment or 2 we often redraw the software, simplify the screen where needed, and then animate a short sequence, showing it in a shortened and easy-to-understand way.

-Though, often a UI mockup is not needed.
-As I’ve just mentioned, you’re more describing the benefits and how it affects their company and lives, not how it works.
+However, a UI mockup is often not needed.
+As I’ve just mentioned, you’re more interested in describing the benefits and how it affects their company and lives than how it works.

-In terms of visuals, trust the studio you’ve hired to develop bespoke visuals that are compelling and match the story.
+In terms of visuals, trust the explainer video agency you’ve hired to develop compelling bespoke visuals that match the story.
 Hopefully, their portfolio and expertise have shown you you can trust them, so let them do the hard work or art direction.

 Video by Ordinary Folk